 The deprecation of unsupported versions is at the ASPSP's discretion - based on usage metrics.
-However, the OBIE may recommend that any specified version (major, minor, or patch) should be deprecated at any time, and this should be implemented within three months of notification by the OBIE.
+However, the OBIE may mandate that any specified version (major, minor, or patch) must be deprecated at any time, and this must be implemented within 3 months of notification by the OBIE.
 This is to cater for critical defects, especially those relating to security.
-In exceptional circumstances it may be agreed by OBIE that support for a specified version is terminated earlier.
+In exceptional circumstances it may be agreed by the programme that support for a specified version is terminated earlier.